jespb/Python-M6GP/README.txt

     [-odir dir]
         - States the output directory.
-        - By default "results/" is used
+        - By default, "results/" is used
         - Use "-odir ./" for the root directory

     [-op operators]
         - This flag excepts a set of operators and their number of arguments, separated by ";"
         - Allowed operators: +,2 ; -,2 ; *,2 ; /,2
-        - By default, the used operators are the sum, subtraction, multiplication and protected division: "+,2;-,2;*,2;/,2"
+        - By default, the used operators are the sum, subtraction, multiplication, and protected division: "+,2;-,2;*,2;/,2"

     [-ps population_size]
         - This flag expects an integer with the size of the population;